 Firebase App Check

-App Check helps protect your backend resources from abuse, such as billing fraud and phishing.
-It works with both Firebase services and your own backends to keep your resources safe.
+App Check helps protect your API resources from abuse by preventing unauthorized clients from accessing your backend resources.
+It works with both Firebase services, Google Cloud services, and your own APIs to keep your resources safe.

 With App Check, devices running your app will use an app or device attestation provider that attests to one or both of the following: